"You say that consciousness is an enhancement of the senses," CP summarized. "And you mean, it makes no decisions."

 For others, it makes more sense to look for the reason why he has formed.
 This can potentially provide access when the mind stimulates a new midpoint that can bring about change. "

-"You mean," said CP, "the one was learned and could be unlearned again."
+"You mean," said CP, "the one was learned and could be unlearned again.
+The other has formed at some point in a lifetime and could be worked through by rediscovering or raising awareness. "

 "In all cases, it's about forming a new midpoint, which is increasingly reinforced by emotions and counterbalances the complex midpoint that narrows, oppresses or torments people."